-Let's try to understand the differences between aims and objectives (Kumari, 2014).
+Let us try to understand the differences between aims and objectives (Kumari, 2014).

-Aims Objectives Aims are what you want to achieve While objectives are what you will do to achieve them Aim is setting a determined course in order to achieve a set target whereas an objective is a more specific target in order to achieve the goal Aim is usually a long-term process whereas an objective is for short term An aim can be slightly vague but an objective is always specific a.
+Aims Objectives Aims are what you want to achieve objectives are what you will do to achieve them Aim is setting a determined course in an objective is a more specific target in order to achieve a set target order to achieve the goal Aim is usually a long-term process an objective is for short term An aim can be slightly vague an objective is always specific a.
 General Aim